11 min read

 Using Old v3 Syntax

 Don't use actions() and bulkActions().
 Use recordActions() and toolbarActions().
-The old methods don't exist in v4.
+The old methods don't exist in v4/v5.

 Not Eager Loading Relationships

-If your table shows teacher.school.name, eager load it in getEloquentQuery().
-Otherwise, you hit N+1 hell.
-StudyLab's teacher list took 8 seconds because I lazily loaded schools.
+If your table shows company.department.name, eager load it in getEloquentQuery().
+Otherwise you hit N+1 hell.
+I once watched a client's admin panel take 8 seconds per page load because relationships were lazily loaded.

 Forgetting Form Validation